Need to talk? Call 1800 882 436.

 Resources and support

 Having a baby can be a stressful time.
-It can be hard if your family is overseas or you are new to Australia.
+It can feel especially hard if your family is overseas or you are new to Australia.
 For help and support, you can get help and information from one of these services:

 Speak to a maternal child health nurse